dimaslanjaka/static-blog-generator/src-posts/2017/05/8-tools-creating-responsive-web-designs.md

 ---
 title: 8 Tools Creating Responsive Web Designs For Developers
 webtitle: WMI Gitlab
-subtitle: Web Responsive Creating Tool For Web Developers - Web design is an important part of a website development project.
+subtitle: Web Responsive Creating Tool For Web Developers- Web design is an important part of a website development project.
 The client at this time
 lang: en
 date: 2017-05-15T20:59:00.000+07:00